flipperdevices/flipperzero-firmware/docs/conf-file_description.md

 **Default value:** 0.000000

 **Description:** Timezone offset **in hours**.
 Need to be modified manually.
 Because of Flipper Zero API doesn't provide an access to timezone offset it is necessary to set it manually for correct TOTP tokens generation.
-You may find your timezone offset (or another name is "UTC offset") [here](https://www.timeanddate.com/time/zone/timezone/utc) or on any other website found in google.
+You may find your timezone offset (or another name is "UTC offset") [here](https://www.utctime.net/time-zone-abbreviations), [here](https://time.is/) or on any other website found in [google](https://letmegooglethat.com/?q=What+is+my+timezone+offset).

 **Important note:** if your timezone offset is negative, use negative sign, like this `-2.0`, however if your timezone offset is positive DO NOT use explicit positive sign, just put offset without any sign like this `2.0`